danielsemerjya/azure-api-communication-examples/README.md

 # Azure Utilities Repository

-This repository contains scripts and utilities for working with Azure services including Azure API, Azure CLI, and Azure DevOps API.
+READEME IS IN PROGRES

+This repository contains few different ways to interact via API with Azure.
+It could be a good refresher or show the way how to start with different method.

 ## Structure